SiteRelEnby/anduril2/README.md

       * Increased the speed and time in an on state of the breathing animation (aux will still switch off entirely below 3V)
     * If aux LEDs are present, use those for lock/unlock/poweron blinks instead of main LEDs (can be disabled by building with `USE_MAIN_LEDS_FOR_ALL_BLINKS`, e.g. on lights where feedback from the aux is hard to see)
   * 2H in beacon mode to set the time the light is on (1 blink = 100ms) (`USE_BEACON_ON_CONFIG`).
 Each blink while held is 100ms of time on.
+    * Added 3/4H in beacon mode to increase/decrease brightness without exiting.
+This is not strictly a *new* feature as beacon mode normally uses the last ramped level, it just allows on the fly adjustment.
+Enabled with `USE_BEACON_BRIGHTNESS_RAMP`.
     * Note that there is no thermal regulation in this mode so don't overheat your light - test it before leaving it unattended.
   * Green aux LEDs on power-on instead of blinking main LEDs
   * Temperature aux LED mode (after voltage in the cycle)